Alcohol Testing Comes With Driving Privileges

 The officer legally must inform you that:

-- You have the right to refuse a breathalyzer or other test.
+- You have the right to refuse a breath alcohol or other test.

 - Your driver’s license will automatically be suspended for six months, effective immediately, if you refuse to provide breath, blood or urine samples.
 (The arresting officer must also issue a notice of suspension to you, marking the effective suspension date as the alleged violation date.)